eltoroit/ETOrchestrateDC_Demo/@ELTOROIT/Notes/Deployment.md

     -   Monitoring Data Streams...
         -   `SELECT Id, Name, ImportRunStatus, LastRefreshDate, LastNumberOfRowsAddedCount, TotalNumberOfRowsAdded, ExternalRecordIdentifier, TotalRowsProcessed, LastDataChangeStatusDateTime, LastDataChangeStatusErrorCode, ExternalStreamErrorCode FROM DataStream`
     -   `SELECT Id__c, CustomerId_c__c, Name__c, DateBirth_c__c, AssistantPhone__c, Phone__c, HomePhone__c, MobilePhone__c FROM Contact_Home__dll ORDER BY CustomerId_c__c ASC`
+-   Things to fix AFTER security review passes
+    -   I could not call the segment "Adult & Top Customers"
+        -   The ampersant gave me some errors.
+I may need to URLEncode it
+    -   ETOrchestrateDC**DCO_DmoReceived**c
+        -   The page layout for the Received record is missing field for Source Object
+        -   Consider removing the message field in the Received object is useless.
+    -   ETOrchestrateDC**DCO_DmoScheduled**c
+        -   Consider removing these records when they become processed, maybe use Custom MDT to control if it should be removed, similar to the ETOrchestrateDC**DCO_DmoReceived**c

 # ========================================================================================================================